Develop / Scan Service - Double 8mm Film (25 ft rolls)

 - Cine 8 100D Color Positive (Reversal)

-The Fine Print - Orders will take 4-6 weeks from the time we receive your film.
+The Fine Print - Orders will take 4-6 weeks from the time we check in your film.
 When you submit your film assets to Film Photography Project (FPP) for scanning or handling of any kind you agree to the fullest extent of the law to indemnify, defend, and hold harmless FPP, its officers, directors, employees, agents, licensors, and suppliers from and against all claims, losses, liabilities and damages of any kind, including, without limitation, attorneys’ fees, arising from or relating in any way to your use of our services, or any violation of these Terms, any law, or any rights of any third party, including when the active or passive negligence of FPP is alleged or proven.

 Shooter Error – it’s a fact that user error and / or malfunctioning vintage cameras can result in under, overexposed, blank film, jiggly lines due to a bad film gate/improper loading/malfunctioning camera.
 In the event we are unable to retrieve an image or correct an issue after scanning, we will provide you with feedback at the time we deliver your file.